laiifuu/PortfolioProject/README.md

 To run the project, you can open the `index.html` file using a web browser, or use the live server extension on your code editor.

+### Run tests

+There are currently no tests set up for this project.

+### Deployment

+You can deploy this project using the Github Pages feature.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>